 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 Ovarian cancer is rarely diagnosed in its early stages.
 It is usually quite advanced by the time diagnosis is made

-Contact your health care provider if you are a woman over 40 years old who has not recently had a pelvic exam.
-Routine pelvic exams are recommended for all women over 20 years old.
+Contact your health care provider if you are a woman 40 years or older who has not recently had a pelvic exam.
+Routine pelvic exams are recommended for all women 20 years or older.

 Call for an appointment with your provider if you have symptoms of ovarian cancer.

 There are no standard recommendations for screening for ovarian cancer.
 Pelvic ultrasound or blood tests, such as the CA-125 has not been found to be effective and is not recommended.

 BRCA gene testing may be done in women at high risk for ovarian cancer.